smkattoula/epsilon-systems-devops-project/README.md

-# Epsilon ShipOps Project: Plain English Explanation
+# Epsilon ShipOps Project: Plain English Explanation for Recruiters

 This document explains the Epsilon ShipOps DevOps project in simple terms.
 Think of it as a guided tour of how we take a software application from a developer’s laptop all the way to being available for users, using modern tools and automated processes.
 No prior technical knowledge is needed—each concept is explained with everyday analogies.